 Notwithstanding her extensive litigation experience, Marloes also appreciates providing her clients with advice before they get involved in a conflict.
 Just like the other lawyers at The Law Factor, Marloes has a passion for innovators.
 She enjoys helping them to protect, distinguish and advertise their product or service.
 Marloes understands that her clients want to deal with the core of their business.
 She thinks it important that they can rely on her for the legal aspects thereof.

-Marloes is secretary of the Dutch Pharma and Law Association (VFenR) and a member of The Netherlands Advertising Law Association (VvRr), the Dutch Privacy Law Association (VPR), the Dutch Association for Intellectual Property Litigation Lawyers (VIEPA) and the Benelux Association for Trademark and Design Law (BMM).
+Marloes is a member of the Dutch Pharma and Law Association (VFenR), The Netherlands Advertising Law Association (VvRr), the Dutch Privacy Law Association (VPR), the Dutch Association for Intellectual Property Litigation Lawyers (VIEPA) and the Benelux Association for Trademark and Design Law (BMM).
 In 2012, the BMM awarded Marloes the Wim Mak Award for her article “Farmaceutical trademarks in register conflicts”, published in the BMM Bulletin.
+She is also editor of a journal on pharmaceutical law (Journaal Farmarecht).

 Before Marloes joined The Law Factor in 2016, she worked more than eight years with the intellectual property niche firm Klos Morel Vos & Schaap in Amsterdam.
 Marloes was educated at the University of Amsterdam and the University of Essex (Colchester, UK).
 During her studies she worked at the Institute for Information Law (IViR).